scottedwards/anagram-solver/README.md

 the linux dictionary file, then searching that data structure to find all posible anagrams of a given word.

+To compile this program, simply using `make` will use the Makefile provided to create the executable `anagram_solver`.

 ## Linear Time
 With my other anagram problem solver, the time complexity was exponential (yikes!) - meaning that you could only really use it with words shorter than 10 characters long.
 This new approach will